 Our volunteer opportunities are wide ranging, from delivering extracurricular sports sessions and helping to coordinate events, to supervising activities, supporting a lead coach or helping to take the registers.

 We offer training and development opportunities and look to support volunteers as part of our coaching team.
 Most importantly, you will be part of a team that plays an important role in improving the health and confidence of Aberdeen’s children and young people.
 If you are as passionate as we are about getting young people in Aberdeen active, then there is a role for you!

 To find out how you could benefit from volunteering for the Active Schools programme please contact: email@example.com.

 We are holding a number of Volunteer Reinduction Training sessions to get our volunteers ready for a return to extracurricular activities.
-This training will take place online and you can sign up for one of these below:
+This training will take place online.
+More dates will be available soon.

 Our online Volunteer Reinduction Training is for all Aberdeen City Active Schools volunteers who would like to start getting prepared for a return to delivering and supporting extracurricular sports activities.

 We have scheduled a number of different times of the day during the week and hope to be able to accommodate all volunteers with these times.
 Each training session will be delivered by two Active Schools Coordinators and will last no more than an hour.

 - Return to Sport and Physical Activity

 - Sport Aberdeen’s COVID-19 Return To Work guidance